- about the recruitment process

 - you are a citizen of Ukraine, Poland, Romania, Bulgaria, Czech Republic, Hungary, Turkey, Slovakia, Spain, Italy, Greece, Portugal, Lithuania, Latvia’, Croatia, Bosnia and Herzegovina, Estonia, Moldova, Albania, North Macedonia, Slovenia, Montenegro, Kosovo, Cyprus, Andorra, Malta, Brazil, Mexico’, Colombia, Argentina, Peru, Chile, Guatemala, Ecuador, Bolivia, Haiti, Dominican Republic, Honduras, Paraguay, El Salvador, Costa Rica, Panama or Uruguay;

 - you are fluent in English and can have written communication in it;

-- you have two or more years of experience with a particular technology.
+- you have three or more years of experience with a particular technology.

 We usually work with freelancers with different technologies and stacks.
 Sometimes we suggest delaying the communication if we are sure there are no projects for your specific stack and they would not appear soon.

 Experienced freelance professionals conduct technical interviews.
 Usually, it takes about an hour.
 It consists of theoretical questions and a couple of practical tasks.
 This interview is general and is necessary before we find a project for you.
 We will interview you on your primary technology or the one that you would like to work with.
 Besides technical knowledge, the specialist will pay attention to soft skills and communication culture.
 By the way, this is a great opportunity to learn from the freelancer about his lemon.io experience, projects, and clients.